Certification Authority Authorization (CAA) Records

 Wildcard SSL Certificate Issuance

-This Certification Authority Authorization (CAA) record allows Sectigo to issue Wildcard SSL Certificates for your domain.
-If you intend to secure unlimited subdomains with a Wildcard SSL Certificate, this record must be present in your Domain Name System (DNS) configuration.
+This Certification Authority Authorization (CAA) record allows Sectigo to issue wildcard SSL Certificates for your domain.
+If you intend to secure unlimited subdomains with a wildcard SSL Certificate, this record must be present in your Domain Name System (DNS) configuration.

 yourdomain.com.
 IN CAA 0 issuewild "sectigo.com"